 The Bottom Line

 Just as there are no two people exactly alike, there are no two digestive systems that are precisely the same.
-Your gut may benefit from taking probiotic supplements and find them to be a boon for digestive health.
-Someone else might have an altogether different experience.
+Your gut may benefit from taking probiotic supplements and find them to be a boon for digestive health, while someone else might have an altogether different experience.

 Too many probiotics can be bad for your health if you suffer from a weakened immune system, serious illness, or have recently had surgery.